 My grandsons, Kasen, age 7 and Hayes, age 6, came to spend the week with me.
-Go to The Dump is a game we played when my children were young and knew my grandsons were finally at a place to play it themselves.
+Go to The Dump is an addition game we played when my children were young and knew my grandsons were finally at a place to play it themselves.

 Fish at The Dump is played the same way at Go to The Dump except you can ask anyone for a card.
 Go to The Dump’s directions tell you to ask the person to the left for a card.
 All along when I thought I was playing Go to The Dump with my kids, we were really playing Fish at The Dump because I always allowed my children to ask whoever they wanted for a card.
 I’m sure there is a lesson in here about the importance of reading directions. 😊

 We played our game on the floor because the kids like to move around, and this gives them more space to do so.
 I counted out six each of the Basic Cards 1 to 9 then shuffled to get them mixed up.
 Did you know that shuffling seven times is the magic number for making sure the cards are mixed enough?
 So that’s what I did, I shuffled the deck seven time and dealt five cards to each of us.
 The remaining cards went in the middle for our “dump” pile.

 Normally you would not show your cards to the other players, but because this is a new game for the kids, they showed me their cards at the beginning.

 By the way, notice the green and white abacus with the dark frame?
 This was a special edition abacus that I just had to have!
 You can still get some of these special abacuses….